Ten Trinity Square

 Located close to the Thames and the Tower of London, 10 Trinity Square commands views of the City, the river, and the world-renowned Tower Bridge, possibly Europe's most iconic bascule-suspension bridge.
 Other modern landmarks in the vicinity include the Canary Wharf complex, One Canada Square, the HSBC Tower, the Gherkin Building and St Paul's Cathedral.

-10 Trinity Residences will consist of 37 apartments on four floors comprising a mix of generously proportioned two-, three-, and four-bedroomed units, and some exceptional penthouses.
+10 Trinity Residences comprises 37 apartments on four floors comprising a mix of generously proportioned two-, three-, and four-bedroomed units, and some exceptional penthouses.
 The apartments will be arranged around a central courtyard on the top floors of 10 Trinity Square, from where they will enjoy superlative views of the London skyline and sunlight through a suspended central skylight feature in the form of a majestic glass atrium.

 Spearheading the look and feel of the new 10 Trinity Square complex is the legendary David Collins.
 Born and raised on the coast outside Dublin, Ireland, David studied at Bolton Street School of Architecture and upon graduation settled in London where he formed his own practice in 1985 with business partner Iain Watson.